learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 13.6.
-What is difference between Classic Inheritance and Prototypical Inheritance?
+## Q. What is difference between Classic Inheritance and Prototypical Inheritance?

 **1. Class Inheritance**: